Sumanth-Siddareddy/credit-scanner/README.md

 # Credit-Based Document Scanning System

 This project is a full-stack document scanning and matching system with a built-in credit system.
 Each user receives 20 free scans per day, and additional scans require a credit request.
-The project need to include bonus features such as an AI-powered document matching option, an admin dashboard with credit management, and a smart analytics dashboard.
+The project includes an admin dashboard with credit management, and a smart analytics dashboard.

 ## Table of Contents
 - [Overview](#overview)